andrewjhunsaker/d42-pw/README.md

 # Playwright Testing Project

-## TODO
-### 1. Add fixture for random number, text, date generator.
-### 2. Add/modify screenshot function.
-### 3. Modify timeouts
-This repository contains everything you need to use codegen on Playwright.
+This repository contains everything you need to meaningfully use codegen on Playwright.

 ## Getting Started